Francis Galton: Model for population stability

 Galton's formulation of regression and its link to the bivariate normal distribution can be traced to his attempts at developing a mathematical model for population stability.
 Although Galton's first attempt to study Darwinian questions, Hereditary Genius, generated little enthusiasm at the time, the text led to his further studies in the 1870s concerning the inheritance of physical traits.
 This text contains some crude notions of the concept of regression, described in a qualitative matter.
 For example, he wrote of dogs: "If a man breeds from strong, well-shaped dogs, but of mixed pedigree, the puppies will be sometimes, but rarely, the equals of their parents.
 They will commonly be of a mongrel, nondescript type, because ancestral peculiarities are apt to crop out in the offspring."

 This notion created a problem for Galton, as he could not reconcile the tendency of a population to maintain a normal distribution of traits from generation to generation with the notion of inheritance.
 It seemed that a large number of factors operated independently on offspring, leading to the normal distribution of a trait in each generation.
 However, this provided no explanation as to how a parent can have a significant impact on his offspring, which was the basis of inheritance.

 Galton's solution to this problem was presented in his Presidential Address at the September 1885 meeting of the British Association for the Advancement of Science, for he was serving at the time as President of Section H: Anthropology.
 The address was published in Nature, and Galton further developed the theory in "Regression toward mediocrity in hereditary stature" and "Hereditary Stature".
 An elaboration of this theory was published in 1889 in Natural Inheritance.
 There were three key developments that helped Galton develop this theory: the development of the law of error in 1874–1875, the formulation of an empirical law of reversion in 1877, and the development of a mathematical framework encompassing regression using human population data during 1885.

-Galton's development of the law of regression to the mean, or reversion, was due to insights from the Galton board ('bean machine') and his studies of sweet peas.
+Galton's development of the law of regression to the mean, or reversion, was due to insights from the Galton board ("bean machine" or "quincunx") and his studies of sweet peas.
 While Galton had previously invented the quincunx prior to February 1874, the 1877 version of the quincunx had a new feature that helped Galton demonstrate that a normal mixture of normal distributions is also normal.
 Galton demonstrated this using a new version of quincunx, adding chutes to the apparatus to represent reversion.
 When the pellets passed through the curved chutes (representing reversion) and then the pins (representing family variability), the result was a stable population.
 On Friday 19 February 1877, Galton gave a lecture entitled Typical Laws of Heredity at the Royal Institution in London.
 In this lecture, he posited that there must be a counteracting force to maintain population stability.
 However, this model required a much larger degree of intergenerational natural selection than was plausible.